leapdao/docs/docs/spending-tutorial.md

 #### Spending Condition
 In this part, we would take a look at an example spending condition and compile it.

-1. Download, or clone `spending-conditions` repository from [here](https://github.com/leapdao/spending-conditions/blob/master/tools/hashLockCondition.js).
-Solidity source code for the spending condition that we will interact with is located in `/Contracts/SpendingCondition.sol`.
+1. Download `spending-conditions` [repository](https://github.com/leapdao/spending-conditions) or clone it from command line via `git clone https://github.com/leapdao/spending-conditions`.
+Solidity source code for the spending condition that we will interact with is located in `/Contracts/HashLockCondition.sol`.
 2. Build the contract.
 Easiest way is to use `truffle compile` in root folder of the downloaded repository assuming you have [Truffle](https://truffleframework.com/) installed.
-Look here(https://truffleframework.com/docs/truffle/getting-started/installation) for notes on installing truffle framework.
+Look [here](https://truffleframework.com/docs/truffle/getting-started/installation) for notes on installing truffle framework.

 #### Deployment